 ), they wrote their own chapter in the Bible of Heavy Metal.
 Eventually, their career went downhill, with weak releases taking place and Udo’s brief departure only to delay the inevitable.
-In 1997 the band went on a hiatus.
+In 1997, the band went on a hiatus.
 During their 13 years of absence, each member found the appropriate time to relax and renew what seemed to have been long gone: the desire for music.
 Finally after many years, Accept decided to dust off their flying V’s and make their comeback to recording and touring in 2009.
-Udo’s refusal to reunite with his former members, forced the band to search for a new vocalist.
+Udo’s refusal to reunite with his former members forced the band to search for a new vocalist.
 Mark Tornillo, was hired as Udo’s replacement, joining the band in May 2009.
 Proving that he was more than a worthy replacement, Tornillo’s contribution was essential in the band’s surprising comeback.
-“Blood of The Nations
+Blood of The Nations

-I have said it before and I will say it again: Accept are lucky enough to have within their ranks one of the greatest, as well as underrated, guitarists in the guitar community, Wolf Hoffmann.
+I have said it before and I will say it again: Accept are lucky enough to have within their ranks one of the greatest, as well as underrated, guitarists of the guitar community, Wolf Hoffmann.
 The guy is a riff machine.
-Holfmann possess a more dominant role in respect to his duties back in the 80’s, where he wasn’t the band’s central composing figure.
-But nowdays, as the band’s main composer, he has write at least half of the songs here, but his role is a more intricate one, as he is also assigned as Accept’s lead guitarist.
+Hoffmann possess a more dominant role in respect to his duties back in the 80’s, where he wasn’t the band’s central composing figure.
+But nowadays, as the band’s main composer, he has write at least half of the songs here, but his role is a more intricate one, as he is also assigned as Accept’s lead guitarist.
 However, this doesn’t seem to put any extra weight on his shoulders, on the contrary, he seems to enjoy his role.
 Accept are also very lucky to have Tornillo as vocalist.
 Mark’s contribution shouldn’t be taken lightly.
 After Udo, he is probably the most suitable person to guide the band and perform the vocal duties.
 His style reminds me Udo’s a lot.
-He has some variety in his voice and he can deliever those high notes quite easily.
+He has some variety in his voice and he can deliver those high notes quite easily.
 In this album, he sounds even better and much more confident.
 Last but not least, we should also price Andy Sneap again for his work as a producer, which is top notch.

 , Accept are already showing no signs of conformity in an effort to play a leading part again in the Heavy Metal scene.
 Their next decision will be a crucial one.
-If I could, I would advice them not to rush into things and release again new material shortly afterwards.
+If I could, I would advise them not to rush into things and release again new material shortly afterwards.
 They should consider carefully their next step.
-They have already make two great albums in a short period of time.
-Are they capable of making a third one in a row ?
-I really don't know the answer to that question.
+They have already made two great albums in a short period of time.
+Are they capable of making a third one in a row " I really don't know the answer to that question.
 All I know is that, until then, we should enjoy their current success.